 That’s why we designed our platform to be as personalized as possible.
 Even before you hire a driver, once they’ve quoted for your job, you can use our site to ask any questions about them, or what they’ll do to make sure that your precious pet, or other cargo, is kept safe.

-One of the most prominent parts of our drivers’ profiles is their reviews, where genuine customers have given their feedback.
+One of the most prominent parts of the drivers’ profiles is their reviews, where genuine customers have given their feedback.
 You can see details of the trip undertaken, and many people give details of the booking process, the details they provided, and the contact they received during their animal’s trip – all so that you can get a good idea of what will be involved.

 Once you’ve hired a driver and agreed on the terms of a shipment with them, you can chat with them, and check any details including itineraries and ETAs.